 - $3,000 personal injury protection per person

-The PIP claims process is intended to make life easier for victims because they do not have to worry about proving fault for an injury claim.
-People can file claims and usually recover compensation without much issue.
+The PIP claims process is intended to streamline how victims pursue compensation because they do not have to worry about proving fault for an injury claim.
+People can file claims and usually seek compensation without bearing the burden of proof.

 No-fault insurance laws still require drivers to carry PIP in addition to liability insurance with their automobile insurance policy.
-People who have insurance in no-fault states can often have an easier time getting their medical bills covered because their own PIP coverage typically covers these costs.
+People who have insurance in no-fault states may thus have an easier time seeking damages like medical bills because their own PIP coverage typically covers these costs.

 While benefits are provided at seemingly no cost to another driver, the result is that no-fault insurance can be more expensive.
 In California, an insurer will usually pay for damages stemming from an accident in accordance with the degree of fault for each driver.